 The longevity of facelift results vary from patient to patient depending on each individual’s natural rate of ageing; however, the techniques Mr Townley uses for facelift surgery are designed to deliver long-lasting results.
 One of the major benefits of undergoing a facelift is that patients generally experience a more graceful ageing process once they have had the procedure.
 If after many years, you experience significant changes in your appearance due to further ageing and desire additional rejuvenation, Mr Townley can discuss the possibility of a touch-up procedure to restore a more youthful look.

 How Much Does a Facelift Cost?

 The average price range for a facelift performed by Mr Townley is usually between £12,500 and £17,500.
-The cost of a facelift varies according to several factors, including the degree of enhancement desired, the techniques used, and any additional procedures performed in combination during the surgery.
+The cost for a facelift varies based on several factors, including the degree of enhancement desired, the techniques used, and any additional procedures performed in combination during the surgery.
 Following a consultation with Mr Townley to discuss your goals and develop a customised treatment plan, you will receive an accurate estimate for the cost of your facelift.
 Payment options and scheduling can be discussed at this time as well.

 Do you have questions about facelift surgery?
 Contact our practice to learn more about this procedure.